hazelcast/hazelcast-jet-reference-manual/docs/1100_Advanced_Topics/200_Implementing_Custom_Sources_and_Sinks.md

+One of the main concerns when writing custom sources is that the source is typically distributed across multiple machines and partitions, and the work needs to be distributed across multiple members and processors.

+Jet provides a flexible `ProcessorMetaSupplier` and `ProcessorSupplier` API which can be used to control how a source is distributed across the network.

+The procedure for generating `Processor` instances is as follows:

+1. The `ProcessorMetaSupplier` for the `Vertex` is serialized and sent to the coordinating member.
+2. The coordinator calls `ProcessorMetaSupplier.get()` once for each member in the cluster and a `ProcessorSupplier` is created for each member.
+3. The `ProcessorSupplier` for each member is serialized and sent to that member.
+4. Each member will call its own `ProcessorSupplier` with the correct `count` parameter, which corresponds to the `localParallelism` setting of that vertex.

+## Example - Distributed Integer Generator

 Let's say we want to write a simple source that will generate numbers from 0 to 1,000,000 (exclusive).
 It is trivial to write a single `Processor` which can do this using `java.util.stream` and [`Traverser`](/04_Understanding_Jet_Architecture_and_API/05_Convenience_API_to_Implement_a_Processor/01_Traverser.md).